-Since the early 2000s, SCA has been fielding local community conservation programs in Houston.
+Through its Urban Green Program, the SCA provides young people with paid green jobs, including single-day service projects, seasonal work and year-long internships or fellowships.
+In Houston, the SCA began fielding local community conservation programs in the early 2000s.
 Since then, hundreds of local Houston youth have participated in SCA programs.
-These young people walked away with the knowledge of how to serve their communities through conservation service work as well as gained a strong connection to the great outdoors through environmental education.
+These young people walked away with the knowledge of how to serve their communities through conservation service work and gained a strong connection to the great outdoors through environmental education.

 - Work outdoors (volunteer service)